 The crowns will ensure the longevity of the weakened tooth and protect its compromised structure.
 The crown will be color-matched with the shade of the existing natural teeth.

 After a root canal process, you can expect some soreness and discomfort that will subside in a few days.
-Antibiotics and painkillers will help speed up your healing and recovery.
+Dr Ryan Tuinstra may recommend an over the counter pain reliever such as Ibuprofen and sometimes an antibiotic.
+If antibiotics are prescribed please be sure to follow the instructions.

 To learn more about our root canal treatments, visit our office, High Country Family Dentistry, at 504 N Humphreys St, Flagstaff, AZ 86001.
 You can also reach us at (928) 779-3666.